 - Maintain a healthy diet: Try to avoid excess sugar and eat a diet full of vegetables, fruits, and lots of water.

-- Take valuable supplements: Research shows that taking certain supplements, like ashwagandha, can help to reduce cortisol levels.
+- Take valuable supplements: Research shows that taking certain supplements, like nervines and adaptogens, can help to reduce cortisol levels.
 Our Calm+ formula combines 4 powerful plants in clinical-strength doses to help relieve mental stress and quiet feelings of irritability and tension.

 While cortisol is essential when faced with high-stress situations, too much of it can wreak havoc on your body.
 So, do what you can to identify the major stressors in your life and take steps to manage the impact that they take on you and your body.
 You will be rewarded with more energy, an elevated mood, and improved health overall.